King of Dodge City

-King of Dodge City is a 1941 American Western film directed by Lambert Hillyer and written by Gerald Geraghty.
+King of Dodge City is a 1941 American western film directed by Lambert Hillyer and written by Gerald Geraghty.
 The film stars Wild Bill Elliott, Tex Ritter, Judith Linden, Dub Taylor, Guy Usher and Rick Anderson.
 The film was released on August 14, 1941, by Columbia Pictures.
+It is the seventh in Columbia Pictures' series of 12 "Wild Bill Hickok" films, followed by Roaring Frontiers.